-Bill was introduced to lacrosse as a kid in Upstate New York near Buffalo on the Cattauragus Indian Reservation, where his Dad was the 'Medicine Man' for the Native American (Seneca) Newtown Golden Eagle box team.
+He was introduced to lacrosse as a kid in Upstate New York outside Buffalo on the Seneca Indian Reservation, where his Dad was the 'Medicine Man' for the Native American Six Nations Box Lacrosse team for many years.
 He founded his High School Lacrosse team at Sweet Home High School in Amherst, NY, played attack, winning All Western New York Honors, and played in college at Harvard, and afterwards here on the West Coast where he came for graduate school at Stanford.
 His wife forcibly retired him from the game many years ago when he came home from a box lacrosse game covered in blood.
 He is, however, contemplating a return from retirement, against her wishes...

-He lives in Palo Alto, with his wife Katherine, a lacrosse playing younger son Jonathan who is the Captain of the Men's Lacrosse team at Northwestern University and is in the Engineering program, and a baseball-addicted and football playing older son William who played baseball at Tufts and now chases bots in a cybersecurity startup in Palo Alto.
+He lives in Palo Alto, with his wife Katherine, a lacrosse playing younger son Jonathan who is the Captain of the Men's Lacrosse team at Northwestern University and is in the Engineering program, and a baseball-addicted and football playing older son William who recently graduated from Tufts and is now in a cybersecurity startup in Palo Alto.
 Bill spends his days in the investment business for Redwood Ventures, but as he regularly jokes 'his favorite start-up has always been Team NorCal Lacrosse'.

 Bill Glazier is the Founder and Executive Director of Team NorCal Lacrosse.
 His vision in 2008 to provide more opportunities for players in Northern California to play at a much higher level and compete with lacrosse programs all around the country resulted in the creation and growth of the first, and now largest and oldest travel team in Northern California.
 Through Team NorCal, he has enabled more players to participate in travel and elite lacrosse programs than anyone in the Bay Area.

 Pierce is a Bay Area native who was a four year varsity player at Mountain View High School, as well as a two year captain.